NCDA’s COVID-19 Career and Mental Health Resources

 - See also Tech Tips archives for a full list of technological hints to use in your practice, office or work with clients.

 - Finally, stay connected!
 Use the comment section on each article to stay connected to the colleagues and your field.
 The interactive comments sections is automatically shared with the author, the web magazine editor and associate editor, and posted online for readers to view and respond.

 Did you know all pre-recorded NCDA webinars are free for viewing at anytime at your convenience?
 Linked under Professional Development, these webinars offer a wide range of topics.
-CEUs can be purchased for only $35 per webinar.
-Now, as part of NCDA's response to COVID-19, CEUs for watching a group of webinars are available at a discounted price.
-Watch 1, 2, or 3 webinars, then click on the link below to purchase CEU's.
+CEs can be purchased for only $35 per webinar, with discounts for watching then purchasing CEs for more than one.

 Resources from our Cousin Organizations

 CAS - Counsel for the Advancement of Standards in Higher Education